Tempur Sealy International (TPX) Q3 2017 Results - Earnings Call Transcript

 Scott L. Thompson - Tempur Sealy International, Inc.

-No. You think of this as a replacement and an enhancement to the current line.
+No. You should think of this as a replacement and an enhancement to the current line.

 Keith Hughes - SunTrust Robinson Humphrey, Inc.